alejandroq/react-intro/README.md

 () => <BoldText>This is a child</BoldText>
 ```

 In React you have two (and a third) styles of Components: Functional (or Presentation) and Class-based (or State-based | Containers).
 There is a larger distinction: Functional lacks state and lifecycle hooks; the Class-based has them.
 A Functional Component is a Dumb Component or sometimes called a Presentation Component.
-Heavy logical operations should be restricted to the latter two.
+Heavy logical operations should be restricted to the latter.

 ```js
 /** Container */